isabella232/omnition-observer/docs/DESIGN_DOC.md

 ## Problem Statement

-While microservice architecture solves a lot of problems, it also comes with a whole set of new ones.
-Microservices are much harder to monitor and fix when things go wrong.
-Root cause identification is a major pain as is figuring out the right person/team to alert.
 Traditionally, teams have had ways to monitor and troubleshoot their own applications, but in a microservice architecture, the distributed nature leads to issues between microservices and makes it really hard to make sense of things.
-Instrumenting such systems provides a rich set a data that can be used to answer a lot of questions.
-We believe such data can power a daily use tool that can provide a lot of insight to teams, automate and aid root causes identification, and dramatically reduce the mean time to repair.
+Introducing distributed tracing to such systems provides a rich set a data that can be used to answer a lot of questions.

-Collecting and analyzing traces is still not very common and is one of the last things teams look into when it comes to observability.
-In addition to setting up things like Jaeger or Zipkin, teams also need to instrument their codebases in order to generate and collect traces.
-This can be quite an expensive process and can take weeks or even months to complete.
+Distributed tracing becomes a critical component of observability and monitoring in such an environment.
+However, setting up distributed tracing can be a daunting task and can take a long time.
+Teams need to instrument their application code which can easily take months to complete.
+Teams need to support same features across their services, support multiple technologies, keep different implementations consistent and keep different services compatible with each other.
+All services need to be consistent, use the same SDK versions and compatible formats.
+In addition to this, tracing instrumentation may degrade application performance considerably and become too coupled with service code and lifecycles.

 To this end, we're building a very lightweight layer-7 proxy that can be deployed as a sidecar/companion to all services.
 The proxy will automatically generate traces (and other information) with no or very little modifications to the application code.
+The L7 proxy that can be deployed in front of every service.
+The proxy will transparently route traffic to and from the services while automatically generating machine-consumable traces.
+The proxy can reduce the time it takes to deploy distributed tracing from months or weeks to hours or minutes, as it required very little or no changes to the service code.
+This reduces the bar to generate individual spans and provides features like complete end-to-end topology out of the box.
+It even reduces the effort required to get complete end-to-end traces by requiring services to only propagate tracing headers in requests or by using an already instrumented framework like Java Spring.
+In addition to this, our L7 proxy helps keep services de-coupled from tracing and helps alleviate any compatiblity or performance issues with the services as services don't need to understand tracing formats or details.
+Our L7 proxy is based upon highly efficient C++ battle-hardened envoy proxy, and will have tunable resource consumption.

 ## Why sidecars or Out of process architecture?